Orange County Grandparents' Rights Attorney

 California law allows a grandparent to petition a court for visitation

-taken by courts, the child's best interests are prioritized in deciding
+family law actions taken by courts, the child's best interests are prioritized

-visitation rights.
-The court takes other factors into account as well
+in deciding visitation rights.
+The court takes other factors into account

 A judge addresses two primary concerns when deciding a grandparent's